nateKlaux/Naviga.Docs/Solicitor Concierge/configure_marketing_text.md

 1. Select the **inventory** menu in the SolCon dashboard, then choose **Marketing Text**.
 2. Select the **+** button.
 The creation screen will appear and display a series of WYSIWYG text fields.
 3. Choose a name for your marketing text profile, (e.g. `Digital Only`).
-4. Write your desired copy for the _title_, _body_, and _price_ fields.
+4. Write your desired text for the _title_, _body_, and _price_ fields.
 Use the WYSIWYG editor to format your text.
-5. Add an internal description, a confirmation name, and any serach tags.
+5. Add an internal description, a confirmation name, and any search tags.
-6. Optionally, select **set as default** then either **physical / digital**.
+6. Optionally, select **set as default** then select either **physical/digital**.
 7. Select **save**.

-Here is an annotated image that displays a _tite_, _body_, and _price_.
+Here is an annotated image that displays a _title_, _body_, and _price_.
 (SCREEN)

 **Attributes**

-Using attributes is highly recommended and will save you a lot of time.
-Think of attributes like placeholders for publication-specific copy, like a phone number or address.
+Using attributes is _highly recommended_ and will save you a lot of time.
+Think of attributes like placeholders for publication-specific text, similar to a phone number or address.
 When a phone number or address changes, you won't need to update every marketing text profile since you're using an attribute as a placeholder.
 You only need to update the attribute once in the CMS.
 An attribute might look like this:

 ```Unlimited digital news at {{NewspaperName}}.
 Call now at {{PublicationPhoneNumber}}```